 Established in 1973, Cache Canyon River Trips is the oldest rafting company on Cache Creek.
-Current owners and outdoor enthusiasts, John and Julie Karlonas, bring over 30 years of rafting, kayaking and outdoor experience to this family owned and operated business.
+Current owners and outdoor enthusiasts, Mark and Brandy Burns, bring over 20 years of rafting, kayaking and outdoor experience to this family owned and operated business.
 Nestled in the beautiful Capay Valley, Cache Creek’s warm water, and close proximity to the Greater Bay Area make it a perfect summer destination.

 Cache Canyon River Trips’ quality customer service is second to none.
 You will experience it in our equipment, meals, hospitality, and attention to detail.
 Our staff is here to make your trip a five-star experience.
 All you have to do is enjoy the river.
 We take care of everything else.